FahimF/SQLiteDB/README.md

 ```
 In the above, `db` is a reference to the shared SQLite database instance and `SQLRow` is a class defined to model a data row in SQLiteDB.

-* You can execute an SQL command (INSERT, DELETE, UPDATE etc.) like this:
+* You can execute all non-query SQL commands (INSERT, DELETE, UPDATE etc.) using the `execute` method:
 ```swift
 	db.execute("DELETE * FROM customers WHERE last_name='Smith'")
 ```